Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Third-Party Dependency Intelligence

 Maps ICT providers to services, contracts, critical functions, internal assets, and quantified exposure.
 Identifies single-provider concentration, substitutability gaps, missing exit strategies, and group-level vendor dependencies.
-Generates DORA Register of Information aligned with EBA ITS templates and Commission Implementing Regulation 2024/2956.
+Generates a Register of Information for ICT arrangements aligned with the EU DORA/ITS reference structure (Commission Implementing Regulation 2024/2956).

 Provider Mapping Concentration Analytics DORA Article 28 RoI ITS CIF Assessment